-What are the primary government agencies or other entities responsible for the enforcement of employment statutes and regulations?
+3 What are the primary government agencies or other entities responsible for the enforcement of employment statutes and regulations?

 The primary government agency in charge of labour law enforcement is the Ministry of Human Resources and Social Security, including its counterparts at the provincial, municipal and district levels.
-These government agencies are authorised to order non-compliant employers to take corrective measures or impose administrative penalties on such employers under some circumstances.
-However, in practice, the enforcement often relies on the local labour arbitration commission or courts when a party files a lawsuit.
+These government agencies are authorised to order non-compliant employers to take corrective measures or impose administrative penalties on employers under certain circumstances.
+However, in practice, enforcement often relies on the local labour arbitration commission or courts when a party files a lawsuit.